Disorder and diffuse scattering in single-chirality (TaSe$_4$)$_2$I crystals: Results and Discussion

 where $F(hkl)$ is the calculated structure factor, $F(\bar{h}\bar{k}\bar{l})$ is the structure factor for the inverted phase, $I(hkl)$ is the observed structure factor, and $x$ is the Flack parameter.
 The Flack parameter quantifies the correctness of a refinement's absolute structure, reported as a fraction between 0 and 1.
 A value of 1 indicates a structure which is fully inverted from its correct configuration ($I(hkl) = |F(\bar{h}\bar{k}\bar{l})|^2$), while a value of 0 indicates the proper configuration with no inversion ($I(hkl) = |F(hkl)|^2$).
 Intermediate values represent different fractions of inversion twinning.
+For example, a Flack parameter which converges to around 0.5 would suggest the crystal in question has a mixture of 50\% left handed and 50\% right handed configurations.